tscanlin/developers.optimizely.com/src/content/ios/code-samples/index.md

 In order to help you get up and running quickly, we have provided a number of code samples that you can use.
 Be sure to modify the code appropriately before running in production!

+## *Developer QA*

+To learn how to use Optimizely's debug APIs, you can refer to the following [article](https://help.optimizely.com/hc/en-us/articles/205156117-QA-Your-Optimizely-iOS-and-Android-Experiments).

 ## *Integrations*

 Whether you're looking to create a custom integration with an analytics platform or if you're looking to do WordPress headline testing with Optimizely, these [integration code samples](/samples/#technology-integrations) will help you navigate these processes.